 In 2017, Richard was ranked by Chambers, which ranks the highest-rated lawyers and law firms, who remarked that he “handles himself and the case very well”.
 He was formerly an associate at 4-5 Grays Inn Square London.
 Whilst predominately a civil lawyer Richard enjoys major criminal work and all types of advocacy.
 He is experienced in litigation at all levels of the Manx courts from the Privy Council, Staff of Government Division (the Appeal Division), the High Court, Court of General Gaol Delivery, Summary Courts, Coroners Inquests to Tribunals in areas as diverse as share purchase agreements, personal injury, estate disputes, matrimonial law, employment, health and safety, work permits and public enquiries.
 He has acted for successful claimants and respondents in unfair dismissal claims.
 He recently acted for an interested party in a 4 day contested licensing hearing the court accepting his arguments that the applicant did not satisfy the requirement of “fitness and character” for a licence despite being part of a well-known UK brand.

 For the last 10 years, his practice has focused on commercial and international cross-border litigation including large Trust disputes.
 He has advised trustees and beneficiaries on various issues relating to their rights and obligations including inheritance family provision claims and challenges to the validity of wills.
 He has advised on doleance claims (Manx Judicial review).
+His most recent case is Quine v Department of Food Agriculture and Fisheries (2020) where he obtained an urgent injunction to prevent the suspension of the sea fishing licence of the claimants and then successfully brought a doleance claim which resulted in the quashing of the decision by DEFA to suspend the licence after the claimants had already been fined by the summary court.
+The case covers various judicial review principles, the issue of double jeopardy and the applicability of the Human Rights Act to the case.

 As a junior lawyer, Richard enjoyed extensive criminal practice undertaking a wide range of trials.
 As a senior advocate, he has acted in major criminal trials and appeals.
 Examples include successfully defending as leading counsel a principal contractor in an HSW prosecution following a fatal accident (two week jury trial) and then appearing at the inquest; representing a lawyer charged with money laundering offences (eventually acquitted on appeal to the Privy Council); acting for a professional director and MLRO charged with breaches of the AML Code in his capacity as director of a bitcoin company (prosecution offered no evidence during abuse of process hearing.
 Not guilty verdicts recorded); successfully defending a road worker charged with gross negligence manslaughter in respect of an accident on the TT course with allegations of inadequate signage; acting in a successful appeal against conviction in an international pharmaceutical prosecution.